 Governor’s Proclamation Regarding Public Records

 On March 24, 2020, Governor Jay Inslee issued Proclamation 20-28 temporarily suspending certain provisions of the Public Records Act.
-Proclamation 20-28.9 has extended these suspensions until October 1, 2020:
+Proclamation 20-28.15 has extended these suspensions until termination of the state of emergency:

 - All in-person business pertaining to requests for records is suspended, including: